pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/centos_install.md

 ### Dedicated User

-It is recommended to use a dedicated user to run Pydio Cells.
+It is recommended to use a dedicated non-admin user to run Pydio Cells.

 In this guide, we use **pydio** and its home directory **/home/pydio**.